finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/02_Software-Project-Management/More-Indepth/Scrum.md

 #### Definition of Done (DoD)

-Is decided upon before a sprint, ether shared across many stories or specifically defined for unique stories.
-"Done" should mean that the feature is shippable to the customer and meets all required tests (acceptance, unit, system, etc.).
+Is decided upon before a sprint, ether shared across many stories or specificallshould mean that the feature is shippable to the customer and meets all required tests (acceptance, unit, system, etc.).
 The Product Owner officially *"Accepts"* Done features from the team during the Sprint Review.

 ### Sprint